2002-2006 PhD in Fine Arts at University of the Arts London.

 Vella, R. (2004), “Translating the avant-garde into Esperanto”, Malta Review of Educational Research, Issue 1.

-Raphael Vella is Associate Professor and Art Coordinator within the Department of Arts, Open Communities and Adult Education, Faculty of Education, University of Malta, where he lectures in Art Education, Contemporary Art Practice and Theory.
+Raphael Vella is Associate Professor and Art Coordinator within the Department of Arts, Open Communities and Adult Education, Faculty of Education, University of Malta, where he lectures in Art Education, Contemporary Art Practice and Socially Engaged Art.

 Selected Group Exhibitions